TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:Your div element should have the class row Waiting:Your row div should be nested inside the container-fluid div Waiting:Your div element should have a closing tag.

+#### Split Your Bootstrap Row

+Now that we have a Bootstrap Row, let's split it into two columns to house our elements.

+Create two div elements within your row, both with the class `col-xs-6`.

+Tests
+Waiting:Two div class="col-xs-6" elements should be nested within your div class="row" element.
+Waiting:All your div elements should have closing tags.